 Some projects may require that the Health and Safety Executive (HSE) be notified of the planned work.
 Your architect will ensure that any relevant forms are submitted to HSE on your behalf.

-Finally; the building inspector makes routine and statutory inspections as work progresses on your site, to ensure compliance with relevant legislation.
+Finally; the building inspector makes routine and statutory inspections as work progresses on your site.
+This ensures compliance with relevant legislation.

 Within 8 weeks of the completion of your project, provided the work complies with the rules, the building inspector will provide a certificate as formal evidence of approval.